telerik/winforms-docs/controls/gridview/columns/column-types/gridviewselectcolumn.md

 {{endregion}}

 >note **GridViewSelectColumn** is only supported in GridViewSelectionMode.**FullRowSelect**.
-In *FullRowSelect* mode the user is able to select full rows in grid, while in *CellSelect* mode it is possible to select single cells.
+In *FullRowSelect* mode the user is able to select full rows in the grid, while in *CellSelect* mode it is possible to select single cells.
 For more information see [Row selection]({%slug winforms/gridview/selection/basic-selection%}).

 #### Multiple Selection

 If the *MultiSelect* property is enabled, users can make a [multiple selection in RadGridView]({%slug winforms/gridview/selection/multiple-selection%}).
-When using the selection UI through GridViewSelectColumn, the users will be able to select multiple rows by simply checking a chechbox.
+When using the selection UI through GridViewSelectColumn, the users will be able to select multiple rows by simply checking a checkbox.
 If *MultiSelect* property is *false*, the users can select only a single row/cell.

 #### Hierarchy mode

-**GridViewSelectColumn** is also supported when RadGridView is bound to hierarchical data and child templates in hierarchy view are shown.
-In case you would like to enable this setting in hierarchy, it is necessary to set **ShowSelectColumn** to the respective child template:
+**GridViewSelectColumn** is also supported when RadGridView is bound to hierarchical data and child templates in the hierarchy view are shown.
+In case you would like to enable this setting in a hierarchy, it is necessary to set **ShowSelectColumn** to the respective child template:

 >caption Figure 2: Show GridViewSelectColumn in Hierarchy